We have the answers

 During the first 5 days after you enter into Debt Review, we’ll draw up an affordable debt repayment plan, easing your cash flow and accommodating your living costs… read more

 Do I have to come into your offices or go to court?

-As a rule, you should contact us as soon you miss a payment and don’t see yourself being able to make any of upcoming payments.
-The sooner you get in touch the better – you have nothing to lose by doing so, but a lot to lose by putting it off.
+As a rule, you should contact us as soon as you miss a payment and don’t see yourself being able to make any of your upcoming payments.
+The sooner you get in touch, the better – you have nothing to lose by doing so, but a lot to lose by putting it off.
 Just being on our website indicates that your debt situation is spinning… read more

 Can I trust NDA with my personal information?

-No, while you are under Debt Review, your credit providers cannot blacklist you by law.
-Then again, if they blacklisted before you applied for Debt Review, these negative listings will remain on your credit record.
-Just another reason to apply for Debt Review ASAP… read more
+No, while you are under Debt Counselling, the credit bureaus cannot blacklist you by law.
+However, if you were blacklisted before you applied for Debt Review, these negative listings will remain on your credit record.
+This is just another reason to apply for Debt Review ASAP… read more

 Will I qualify if I’ve been summoned to court or have judgments against me?

 If you fail to contact your credit provider, after they have sent you a letter of demand or summons, they will obtain a court order and get a default judgment against your name.
 In which case, we will not be able to include the debt you defaulted on in your restructured repayment plan, as part of your debt review… read more

 Can I apply for credit or use my credit cards during debt review?